Did The Great Sphinx Of Giza Have A Twin And Was It Destroyed By A Lightning Strike?

 Buried for thousands of years, the second sphinx is located on a second mound alongside the male sphinx, standing guard in front of one of the Great Pyramids.

-The historians’ research pointed to the fact that any sphinx had to have been carved out of natural rock and long before sand covered the area.
+The historians’ research pointed out that any sphinx had to have been carved out of natural rock long before sand covered the area.
 This means the statues must have been carved when the area had a much warmer and fertile climate.
 In ancient times, some thousand years ago, this vast area was fertile grassland.

-Today there is enough evidence to show that the Sahara desert had once a grassland ecosystem and was a much wetter place than it is today.
+Today, there is enough evidence to show that the Sahara desert was once a grassland ecosystem and was a much wetter place than it is today.
 The Great Sphinx and its companion must have been built during this time.

 “The Sphinx had to have been carved when there was no sand there.
 You can’t carve a rock when it’s under sand.
 When it was not under sand was about 12,000 years ago and the Egyptians weren’t there,” Cannon said.